cyberark/secrets-provider-for-k8s/design/secrets_provider_milestone1_design.md

       - image: secrets-provider:latest
         name: cyberark-secrets-provider-1

-// Rest of environment variables for Pod to run
+# Rest of environment variables for Pod to run
 ```

+We recommend that the admin will define "Role" instead of "ClusterRole" to follow the principle of least privilege on resources.

 #### Code changes